Healthcare Worker Influenza Immunization

 How is Influenza spread?

-The flu viruses are spread mainly by droplets made when people with flu cough, sneeze or talk.
+The flu viruses are spread mainly by droplets made when people with the flu cough, sneeze or talk.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 People with flu can spread it to others when they are up to 6 feet away.
 Less often, a person might also get flu by touching a surface or object that has flu virus on it and then touching their own mouth or nose.

 People with the flu can spread the virus beginning the day before they feel sick.
 They can pass on the virus until their symptoms have ended (about 5-7 days for adults and longer for children).
 The best way to prevent seasonal flu is by getting an influenza vaccination or ‘flu shot’ every year.